KrunalGupta02/nodeJS-url-shortner/Readme.md

 We can use the EJS package for the server side rendering in the node js application.

 **EJS** stands for Embedded JS Templating.

+## Authentication :-

+Types:-

+Statefull => Which maintains state or data or server side

+Stateless => Whihc has no state